erroronline1/qualitymanagement/readme.md

 * supports free word design choices (as supposed to the aforementioned softwares styling limitations due to use of .rtf-templates)

 ## requirements
-* one somewhat experienced office user to customize the document-blueprints and vba-macros
+* one somewhat experienced office user to customize the document-blueprints and vba-codes
 * microsoft office 2010+ (tested with office 2010, 2016 and 2019 professional, word and excel)

 [back to top](#a-quality-management-software)